ART-Dok – Publizieren

 Is it possible to cite ART-Dok documents?

 Similar to print publications online documents can be cited without any problems.
-Documents published on ART-Dok are assigned a Uniform Resource Name (URN), which guarantees a unique and permanent identification of digital objects, independent of their storage location.
-Thus, the citation of an URN is a reliable way of a long term reference for digital objects.
+The most common and valid argument against qutoting electronic sources is the lack of both safety and permanence of accessibilty.
+Therefore works published on ART-Dok are equipped with standardized addresses (URN, DOI) and metadata (QAI-PMH).
+These URN and DOI ensure the persistent citabilty of the document.
 The citation of online publications varies according to the subject area.
 Here you should observe the rules of your own subject area.

 More information here.